microsoft/OMS-Auditd-Plugin/ebpf_telemetry/README.md

 - cmake ..
 - make

+# Configure
+From the ebpf_telemetry/build directory:
+- cd ../get_offsets
+- make
+- make conf > ../ebpf_telemetry.conf
+- cd ../build

+Feel free to edit the rules in syscalls.rules to specify what to log.
+Note there are filters hard-coded into the ebpf_telemetry.c program.

 # Run
 From the ebpf_telemetry/build directory:

 - sudo ./ebpf_telemetry

+Use '-s' to send the output to Syslog; '-q' to not send output to screen; and '-Q' to make it super quiet.

 # EBPF programs
 There are 4 EBPF programs, each targetted at different EBPF capability levels:

 - ebpf_telemetry_kern_tp.c - for kernels without raw tracepoints, lower than v4.17
-- ebpf_telemetry_kern_raw_tp_sub4096.c - for kernels limited to 4096 instructions, v4.17 to v5.0
+- ebpf_telemetry_kern_raw_tp_sub4096.c - for kernels limited to 4096 instructions, v4.17 to v5.1
-- ebpf_telemetry_kern_raw_tp_noloops.c - for kernels that don't permit loops, v5.1 to v5.2
+- ebpf_telemetry_kern_raw_tp_noloops.c - for kernels that don't permit loops, v5.2
 - ebpf_telemetry_kern_raw_tp.c - for kernels that permit loops, v5.3 onwards

 You can dump the EBPF assembler to reveal the number of instructions in a program with: